doughsay/room.js/doc/PROGRAMMING.md

 #### Other methods (somehow internal)

 This section is provided for reference only.
-You are normally not supposed to need these methods -- but these are therefore reserved property names.
+You are normally not supposed to need these methods (internally used by the abovementioned look-up methods) -- but these are therefore reserved property/function names.

 ##### matches( String ) ⇒ 0..2
 Checks if an object matches a given string, comparing it against its name and its aliases.